Doug Gottlieb: Professional basketball

 After graduating from college, Gottlieb went undrafted in the NBA draft but was the first pick of the Oklahoma Storm in the 2000 United States Basketball League draft.
 Gottlieb's season with the Storm was successful, as he led the USBL in assists and helped the Storm to a 2nd-place finish in the team's inaugural season (losing to the Dodge City Legend in the USBL Championship Game).

 The Idaho Stampede of the Continental Basketball Association signed Gottlieb on November 28, 2000, prior to training camp, and then released him on December 13, two days before their opening game.
 On December 28, he signed with the Salina Rattlers of the (now defunct) International Basketball Association, and played in six games (four starts) before the team released him due to Gottlieb's intent to play overseas.

-Gottlieb then took his basketball career overseas, which included a stop in Israel after signing with Maccabi Ra'anana.
-Gottlieb played internationally at the professional level in France, Russia, and Israel.
+Gottlieb then took his basketball career overseas, starting with a stop in Israel after signing with Maccabi Ra'anana.
+In addition, Gottlieb played at the professional level in Russia and France.

 In February 2001, he joined Ural Great Perm of the Russian Basketball Federation, and helped the team win the league championship.

 Following Ural's season, Gottlieb traveled to Israel and won a gold medal as the MVP for the United States team at the 2001 Maccabiah Games.
 In the title game, the U.S. team defeated Israel 82–71.

-He then played for the Los Angeles Lakers in the NBA Summer League, and then was invited to return to the Oklahoma Storm.
-However, he and new coach Kareem Abdul-Jabbar did not see eye-to-eye, and he was released before the season began.
+Shortly after in 2001, Gottlieb played for the Los Angeles Lakers in the NBA Summer League.
+He then returned to Maccabi Ra'anana for the 2001–02 season.
+He then was invited to return to the Oklahoma Storm for the 2002 season.
+However, he and new coach Kareem Abdul-Jabbar did not see eye-to-eye, and was released after eight games.

-Following his release, Gottlieb played the 2001–02 season in Israel with the Maccabi Ra'anana.